 If you want to make a decent curry in the restaurant style – and I mean the taste/appearance, not the minute detail of how you actually cook it – you need to do it in stages.
 You’ll have to make up a batch of basic curry gravy, and get hold of a suitable spice mix otherwise known as curry powder before you can actually make your curry.

 Let me clarify again what I mean by restaurant-style: I do not mean that this is exactly how they make it – I mean that it tastes like one you’d buy from the restaurant.
 That’s not to say that some elements of the preparation aren’t similar to those they use in some takeaways, however.

 Basic Curry Gravy (2012 Version)

 This new gravy recipe (as of August 2012) is one I developed myself.
-I’ve left the old one on here (right at the bottom) for the time being, but this new one is a million times better.
+I’ve now removed the old one, but this new one is a million times better.
 Don’t let the four stages put you off – that’s just to keep the process tidy.
 It really is quick and easy.

 |Red Pepper||1 large|